xenserver/terraform-provider-xenserver/DEVELOP.md

 Steps:

 1. Push commit to `github-fork` and raise PR from `github-fork` to [terraform-provider-xenserver](https://github.com/xenserver/terraform-provider-xenserver), the PR should contains the messages of acceptance tests result.
-2. Contact the repository owner to help trigger the XenRT tests.
+2. Contact the repository owner to help trigger the internal tests.
 4. 2 approves needed before merger PR.

 ## Version Control